 One possibility is the composition of CFA candidates by region.
 As we see here, 44% of CFA candidates come from Asia.
-It is also known that the Big 4 has been expanding rapidly in Asia (notably China) as their auditing and advisory businesses do well in the blooming economy.
+It is also known that the Big 4 has been expanding rapidly in Asia (notably China) as their auditing and advisory businesses do well in the booming economy.
 As a result, we expect that many of these CFA candidates are Big 4 employees in the Asian offices.

 At the same time, as the CFA designation becomes better known, professionals other than portfolio managers and research analysts are taking the CFA exam.
-We have been seeing more consultants and senior management getting into CFA as a proof of expertise in financial and strategic management.
+We have been seeing more consultants and senior management getting into CFA as proof of expertise in financial and strategic management.

 Portfolio management and equity research remain the most popular CFA jobs in the industry.
-However, when you look for new job opportunities, you should go beyond the traditional financial institution and explore opportunities in Big 4.
-Other firms that value CFA include fund of funds, hedge funds, private equity and family offices.
+However, when you look for new job opportunities, you should go beyond the traditional financial institution and explore opportunities in the Big 4.
+Other firms that value CFA include fund of funds, hedge funds, private equity, and family offices.